sc0ttj/component/README.md

 // Define a stateful main component var App = new Component(state)

-// Define a view (just do an example view - return props) App.view = props => props

 // Tween (animate) from one state to the next:
 // Give the state to tween to, with some tween options as the (optional) 2nd param

-console.log("Tweening of the 'count', 'foo' and 'bar.zzz' properties, start:\n")

 App.tweenState(
   // 1st param - object - the new state values to tween to...